 If you take steps to reduce your own stress and fatigue over the holidays, your kids will certainly benefit too.
-However, one of the top holiday questions we get is how to reduce the over excitement on Christmas Eve and make sure everyone gets a good night’s rest.
+However, one of the top holiday questions we get is how to reduce the over excitement at this time of year and make sure everyone gets a good night’s rest.

-- Talk to your children about the plan for the night (“We’ll go to Grandma’s house for dinner and when we get home it’s bath, reading The Night Before Christmas and then sleep.”)
+- Talk to your children about the plan for the holiday (“We’ll go to Grandma’s house for dinner and when we get home it’s bath, reading your favourite holiday story and then sleep.”)
 Knowing what’s coming can help facilitate positive acceptance of bedtime.

 - Stop all screen time at least an hour before bed.